Email feedback from our customers…

 How to write an email to book your band on a show!
-5 thins to keep in mind before hand, writing the subject line, and what NOT to do!
+5 things to keep in mind before hand, writing the subject line, and what NOT to do!

 A spreadsheet to keep track of all your instruments and technology!

-All the information your need for your show including schedule, venue, merch info, contacts, guest list, payment details and more
+All the information you need for your show including schedule, venue, merch info, contacts, guest list, payment details and more

 Print this off to use at your shows to collect emails!
 Trust me you NEED to be collecting emails